 Similar to national data, Black, Hispanic, and Asian patients experienced higher COVID-19 positivity rates than did white patients and previous research in other ambulatory settings has shown similar disparities as those seen among CHC patients.
 As seen in other health care settings, the COVID-19 pandemic highlights persistent and systemic racism that puts some groups at higher risk of contracting COVID-19 because of where they work or where they live.
 There is a dire need to better understand these patterns comprehensively to support the development of effective interventions for reducing COVID-19 transmission among Black, Hispanic, and Asian individuals and improving outcomes during this pandemic.

 Those served by CHCs are among society's most vulnerable, underscoring the critical need for a greater understanding of the role of CHCs as a front-line provider of COVID-19 care.
 As the COVID-19 pandemic progresses, it is vital that these critical access points to health care maintain their ability to respond and provide care to patients both at risk and testing positive.
 This support is not guaranteed; indeed, NACHC is predicting a six-month loss of over $7.6 billion and over 100,000 jobs as a result of the pandemic.
-Given that the nation's CHCs are serving vulnerable populations at a disproportionate risk for COVID-19 infection and poorer outcomes, it is crucial that Congress include funding for CHCs and RHCs to ensure these critical access points retain the resources and capacity to test and treat new patients as the COVID-19 pandemic continues, and have the capacity to provide vaccinations.

 This work was supported by the Robert Wood Johnson Foundation and in collaboration with OCHIN and Berkeley Research Group.